 “Free the child’s potential and you transform him into the world.”
 Dr. Maria Montessori

-The Montessori method is an educational approach that was developed by Dr. Maria Montessori to serve children from birth to adulthood.
+The Montessori method is a scientifically-based, empirically validated, time-tested approach to education educational approach that was developed by Dr. Maria Montessori more than a century ago.
 It is based on careful observation of children’s needs in a variety of cultures all around the world.
 There are currently more than 5,000 Montessori schools in the United States, and an estimated 22,000 worldwide.
-The world’s largest public school, with an enrollment of 40,000, is a Montessori school based in India.
+The world’s largest public school, with an enrollment of 50,000, is a Montessori school based in India.
 Montessori programs can be found in an estimated 500 American public schools.